 On an annual basis, the University is required to present a Five Year Financial Plan to the Board of Trustees.
 The development of this Plan and the ensuing annual allocation budgets for the KSAS departments starts in December and is completed in May.
-The initial part of the process involves development of Central Administration guidelines.
+The initial part of the process involves development of University Administration guidelines.
 With this information in hand, the Division works with projected revenues to develop appropriations for projected expenditures.
-After Central Administration’s approval of this plan, the budget appropriations for the departments begin.
+After University Administration’s approval of this plan, the budget appropriations for the departments begin.
 Below are three stages of budget development.

 Tuition rates are recommended by the Dean and are presented to the Board of Trustees for approval.
 The Board of Trustees determines the endowment payout.
 General Accounting in the Controller’s Office produces a detailed listing of the anticipated income for each of the division’s endowments.

 The KSAS Business Office presents the Cost Analysis unit in the Controller’s Office with a Five Year Projection of the Division’s Base (Modified Total Direct Cost) as well as a projection of the indirect costs by function.
 Cost Analysis, using this information, calculates the division’s Facilities & Administrative(F&A) returns.

 University Administration presents the division with the fringe benefit rate, Maryland State Aid, and the University tax.